Matszwe02/GcodeTools/README.md

 # Example usage

 Example to move objects that have `benchy` in their name, by `translation` vector.
+It will also trim gcode (minify).
 ```py
 from GcodeTools import Gcode, GcodeTools, Vector